-- Fold under the end of the paper and fasten it with a sticker. - Reload the camera as described on page 4.
-If your camera is loaded, it's ready for those unexpected snaps which somehow always seem to be more fun. - Have your exposed film developed as soon as possible after it is removed from the camera.
-Your photofinisher will make either contact prints, oversized prints, or enlargements for you.
+Have your exposed film developed as soon as possible after it is removed from the camera.
+Your photofinisher will make either prints or enlargements for you.
 And don't forget to order extra prints for friends, relatives, or people in the Service.